sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupwindowsdeploymentservicesloginwillshowui.md

 <tr class="odd">
 <td><p><strong>Never</strong></p></td>
 <td><p>Specifies that the UI is never displayed.</p>
 <p><code>WillShowUI</code> only prevents Windows Setup UI pages from being displayed.
 If a critical error occurs, an error message might be displayed.
 To avoid displaying the error message, you can use the ErrorHandler.cmd file to automatically run a script to handle the error.
-For more information about ErrorHandler.cmd, see the Windows® Assessment and Deployment Kit (Windows ADK) Technical Reference.</p></td>
+For more information about ErrorHandler.cmd, see the Windows Assessment and Deployment Kit (Windows ADK) Technical Reference.</p></td>
 </tr>
 </tbody>
 </table>